-- The care environment should be kept clean and clutter free in so far as is possible, bearing in mind this is the resident's home and they are likely to want to personalize their space with objects of significance to them. - Residents' observation charts, medication prescription and administration records (drug kardexes) and healthcare records should not be taken into the resident's room to limit the risk of contamination
+- The care environment should be kept clean and clutter free in so far as is possible, bearing in mind this is the resident's home and they are likely to want to personalize their space with objects of significance to them; - 2.
+Ventilation should be maintained in so far as practical taking account of comfort and weather.
+Note that the goal is to achieve reasonable air exchange with gentle air movement.
+Strong airflow into the room from outside that is readily felt and causes discomfort is not required and may contribute to airflow out of the room. - 3.
+Residents' observation charts, medication prescription and administration records (drug kardexes) and healthcare records should not be taken into the resident's room to limit the risk of contamination.